dweidner/laravel-goutte/README.md

-# Laravel 5 Facade for Goutte
+# Laravel 5 and Laravel 6 Facade for Goutte

-This repository implements a simple [ServiceProvider](https://laravel.com/docs/master/providers) that makes a singleton instance of the Goutte client easily accessible via a [Facade](https://laravel.com/docs/master/facades) in [Laravel 5](http://laravel.com).
+This repository implements a simple [ServiceProvider](https://laravel.com/docs/master/providers) that makes a singleton instance of the Goutte client easily accessible via a [Facade](https://laravel.com/docs/master/facades) in [Laravel 5 and 6](http://laravel.com).
 See [@FriendsOfPHP/Goutte](https://github.com/FriendsOfPHP/Goutte) for more information about the PHP web scraper and its interfaces.

 ## Installation using [Composer](https://getcomposer.org/)